adamrouhiainen/Gidney-adder/README.md

 # Gidney-adder
-The quantum adder in Gidney (2018)
+The quantum adder from Gidney (2018), in Qiskit.